guptakaran11/grasskode-website/content/post/rant/greentravel.md

 **Problem**

-[TODO time of degradation]

 No one loves a plastic bottle protruding out of the sand on a beach.
 Or on a beautiful mountain trail.
 Or maybe in a jungle.
 Basically anywhere it shouldn't be.
 Let's think about why this recyclable plastic bottle is there in the first place?
 It's probably because it never reached a recycling station.
-While we might not be able to change to local governance's focus or priority for fund management, we can make sure these bottles don't need to be there at all.
-We can make sure, no one needs to be appointed for the job of cleaning plastic waste off the beaches and mountains.
-Blaming someone for not doing his job will certainly not solve this issue.
+And these bottles are not going to degrade in another 450 years!
 But we do need water to drink.
 So what do we do?

 **Alternatives**